huggingface/blog/optimum-inference.md

 In this End-to-End tutorial on accelerating RoBERTa for question-answering, you will learn how to:

-1. Install `Optimum` for Onnx Runtime
+1. Install `Optimum` for ONNX Runtime
 2. Convert a Hugging Face `Transformers` model to ONNX for inference
 3. Use the `ORTOptimizer` to optimize the model
 4. Use the `ORTQuantizer` to apply dynamic quantization